IvoryC/PublicationAnalysis_Template/README.md

 ## AssembledFigures

 _The (near) final publication figures.
 These often include manual annotations.
-It is recommented to include the corresponding figure legend as a readme or as individual files.
+It is recommended to include the corresponding figure legend as a readme or as individual files.
 Resist the temptation to put figure numbers in the file names until you actually hit the submit button.
 Use concise but meaningful names throughout the development of the manuscript._